 A group of researchers recentlyidentified a disturbing modification in the DNA of children with alcoholic parents.
 This change in DNA increased their susceptibility to mental health disorders later in life.
-The findings of the study will be published in the journal Progress in Neuropsychopharmacology & Biological Psychiatry in August 2019.
+The findings of

 Two groups of children were chosen for the study – the first group comprised 50 children with parents with alcohol use disorder (AUD) and the second group, the control group, had 50 children who came from non-alcoholic families.
 The children from the first group had experienced high levels of stress during their early lives due to alcoholic parents.
 The kind of stress they experienced included violent, abusive fathers, mothers abandoning their homes and children, and domestic violence.

 Early stress caused DNA methylation and hampered HPA function